Mooring-Research/Tapirus-Research/README.md

 Script history can be traced backwards as follows: 'Christian/Recent models' > 'Christian/old model scripts' > 'data cleaning and model scripts' > 'Honors Projects'

 ### Tools
 We used the packages unmarked (to run our occupancy models and determine the best one) and overlap to make our circadian rythm figures.
+The heat maps use the top multicovariate model for each species; and there some exceptions due to correlations or choppy rasters (HFI).
-The data used for the circadian plots was calculated using the funtion elaborated in 'Christian
+The data used for the circadian plots was calculated using the funtion elaborated in 'Christian.'